tepperly/nasprint/README.md

    across multiple logs may indicate a mistake in the sent information of NS6T's log.
 For example, NS6T's log might have a sent name of THOMAS, but if everything logged him as TOM giving the all partial matches, chances are that NS6T actually transmitted TOM instead of THOMAS.
 Use your judgement.
    You may end up editing NS6T's log and going back to loading the QSOs from the log file.
+Ultimately, you may also decide that a log is so unreliable that it's better to leave it out of the scoring.
+   For example, it is taking QSO credit away from too many other stations because of errors most like in the toxic logs logging or operating.
+7. Once we've got all the logs and you've come to terms with the toxic logs, it's time to load in the team information.
+Generally, someone from the SSB Sprint committee will be able to send you a `team-registration-2017-02-05.csv` file or something similar.
+It's a 13 column comma separated value file.
+Column 1 is the team name.
+Column 2 is the number of members.
+The next ten columns are two per team member.
+The first is the team operator's callsign, and the second is the callsign used.
+The last column is the date and time the team was registered.
+The command to load team information is:
+   `ruby loadteam.rb --name "Fall SSB Sprint" --year 2016 team-registration-2017-02-05.csv`